-Sales for Mega Millions in fiscal year 2014 were \$47.0 million compared to \$31.9 million the prior year.
-The increase in Mega Millions sales is attributed to the \$636 million jackpot in December 2013, a \$400 million jackpot in March of 2014, and the lack of significant jackpots in the prior fiscal year.
-In January of 2014, TEL had its first Mega Millions jackpot winner of \$61 million.
+Sales for Mega Millions in fiscal year 2015 were \$39.2 million compared to \$47 million the prior year.
+The decrease in Mega Millions sales is attributed to the lack of comparable jackpots year over year.

-In May 2013, Hot Lotto was introduced as a third multijurisdictional game in TEL's portfolio.
+In fiscal year 2015, Hot Lotto sales increased by \$2.2 million over 2014.
+There was one jackpot win of \$11.7 million in 2015.
 Hot Lotto is a drawing-style game operated in 15 states with a starting jackpot of \$1 million, and its statutory taxes are paid by the lotteries in the Hot Lotto group.
-Hot Lotto sales were \$13.1 million in fiscal year 2014.
-In October of 2013, TEL had its first Hot Lotto jackpot winner of \$2.9 million.